melloddy/performance_evaluation/README.md

 ## Instructions for the main (primary performance reporting) Y3 performance evaluation report

+The following instructions are required to complete the task: https://melloddy.monday.com/boards/259897343/pulses/2592726539

 ### Step 1.
 Run the model selection code

 First, determine the correct compute plans (CPs) to use for the evaluation report.

+#### 1.1.
+Extract the model_selection scripts

-1. Extract the model_selection scripts (https://git.infra.melloddy.eu/wp3/performance_evaluation/-/tree/year3/model_selection) to the directory contining all *MP* compute plans and run the bash scripts.
+* Extract the scripts located here:https://git.infra.melloddy.eu/wp3/performance_evaluation/-/tree/year3/model_selection) to the directory contining all compute plans (or at least all *MP* plans)
+* Run the bash scripts

+#### 1.2.
+Locate optimal PH2 MP CPs for this analysis

-2. Consult the *opt* output files, to obtain the optimal PH1-3 MP CPs for each of the CLS/HYB/REG/CLSAUX models
+* Consult the *opt* output files, which can be used to obtain the optimal PH1-3 MP CPs for each of the CLS/HYB/REG/CLSAUX models.
+* *N.B: we are only interested in PH2 for this specific task*

+#### 1.3.
+Decompress the MP models

-3. For each of the models, extract the contents of the MP PH2 tarballs and ensure these are easily accessible for step 2 (the perf evaluation)
+* For each of the models, extract the contents of the MP *PH2* tarballs and ensure these are easily accessible for step 2 (the perf evaluation)

+#### 1.4.
+Prepare SP models

-4. Identify and locate the optimal *SP* models for the CLS/REG/HYB/CLSAUX models as per the SP_model selection procedure here: https://git.infra.melloddy.eu/wp3/performance_evaluation/-/tree/year3/SP_model_selection#performance-evaluation (PH2 SparseChem models trained to the optimal epochs as would be available from platform - i.e. 5,10,15 ... etc)
+* Identify and locate the optimal *SP* models for the CLS/REG/HYB/CLSAUX models as per the SP_model selection procedure here: https://git.infra.melloddy.eu/wp3/performance_evaluation/-/tree/year3/SP_model_selection#performance-evaluation
+* The PH2 SparseChem models should be trained to the optimal epochs as would be available from platform - i.e. 5,10,15 ... etc)

 ### Step 2.
 Run the performance evaluation code

-Follow the following sections to run the performance evaluation script (https://git.infra.melloddy.eu/wp3/performance_evaluation/-/blob/year3/performance_evaluation.py) for each of the CLS/HYB/REG/CLSAUX models identified in Step 1 above.
+In the following sections we will run the performance evaluation script (https://git.infra.melloddy.eu/wp3/performance_evaluation/-/blob/year3/performance_evaluation.py) for each of the *CLS/REG/CLSAUX* models and the *HYB* models identified in Step 1 above.
 In more detail:

 #### Step 2.1.
 SP vs. MP CLS/REG/CLSAUX model evaluation